ualberta-mueller-group/MCGS/docs/style.md

 ```

 # Style Tooling
 Two tools are used to help enforce style: `clang-tidy`, and `clang-format`.
-Clang-tidy does static analysis and will catch non-compliant identifier naming, missing `override` and `final` keywords on virtual method implementations, definitions in headers causing possible ODR violations, and more, whereas clang-format mainly deals with formatting of whitespace.
-These tools are used separately, from several makefile targets described below.
+Clang-tidy does static analysis to catch problems such as incorrect identifier naming, whereas clang-format mainly deals with formatting of whitespace.
+These tools are used separately, from several makefile targets described in following subsections.
 These targets all operate on default sets of source files, and you can override these by defining the `LINT_FILES` variable in your shell environment:
 ```
 LINT_FILES="src/some_file.cpp src/some_other_file.cpp" make format
 ```